|

 the more infrared radiation it emits.

-the term commonly used in astronomy for a micrometer or
+is the term commonly used in astronomy for a micrometer or

 one millionth of a meter.)
-This image ( which is courtesy
+This image ( which is courtesy of

-of the Infrared Processing and Analysis Center at CalTech),
+the Infrared Processing and Analysis Center at CalTech),

 shows a man holding up a lighted match!
-Which parts of
+Which parts of this

-does the temperature of this man's glasses compare to the
+the temperature of this man's glasses compare to the

 temperature of his hand? |